 Diane Binder is currently vice-president at Suez Group, a global industry leader solving water access and waste management challenges.
 She is in charge of international development for Africa.
 She is also a member of French President Emmanuel Macron's Advisory Council for Africa (CPA) and co-founder and president of Action Emploi Réfugiés, the leading job placement online platform providing access to jobs to refugees in France.
 Binder also serves on the Advisory Board of Women in Africa.
 Before joining Suez, Binder held a number of positions in consulting and investment related to private sector development and economic empowerment in Africa and the Mediterranean region.

-In 2017, Julie Bonamy was appointed vice-president for corporate strategy and planning at Saint-Gobain.
-Bonamy is a member of the Senior Management Committee.
-Bonamy is a graduate of the Paris Institute of Political Studies (IEP de Paris) and the National School of Public Administration (Ecole Nationale d'Administration).
+In 2017, Julie Bonamy was appointed vice-president for strategy at Saint-Gobain.
+Julie is a member of the Senior Management Committee.
+Julie is a graduate of the Paris Institute of Political Studies (IEP de Paris) and the National School of Public Administration (Ecole Nationale d'Administration).
 She started her career as a civil servant (inspector of finance) for the French Government in 2011, before joining the Office of the French Minister for the Economy, Industry and the Digital Sector in October 2014.
 She was appointed adviser for the budget and digital sector in July 2015.

 Geoffrey Bouquot is a group vice-president of corporate strategy and external relations at Valeo.
 Formerly, he was a technical adviser on industrial affairs at the Office of the French Minister of Defence, Jean-Yves Le Drian (2014-16).
 Bouquot was also a project manager in the Aerospace and Defence Unit of the French Government Shareholding Agency (2011-14), and an adviser on industry at the Office of the Chairman and Chief Executive Officer of OCP Group (2009-10).
 He graduated from the Ecole Polytechnique and the Ecole des Mines, Paris.